 Foreign currency prepaid cards

-You can preload cards like the Wise Card with foreign currency or Canadian currency to be converted later.
-These are a good option and often have favourable exchange rates plus perks like no cash advance fees.
+You can preload cards, such as the Wise card, with foreign or Canadian currency, and they'll perform the conversion(s) later.
+These are a helpful option and often offer favourable exchange rates, plus perks such as no cash advance fees.

 Benefits of international credit cards

 Many of the best international credit cards also double as the best travel credit cards in Canada.
-Here are some of the benefits of getting one.
+Here are some of their benefits:

 No foreign transaction fees

-Normally, credit cards charge 2.5% in foreign transaction fees for anything that isn't purchased in Canadian dollars.
-International credit cards do away with these currency exchange rate fees by charging either reduced rates (typically 1.5%) or no fees at all, like any of the best foreign exchange travel cards that we list on our site.
+Credit cards typically charge a 2.5% foreign transaction fee on purchases made in currencies other than Canadian dollars.
+International credit cards eliminate currency exchange rate fees by charging either reduced rates (typically 1.5%) or no fees at all.
+Several no-FX-fee travel cards are available to Canadians that offer very impressive value.

 Travel perks